Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems: Spectral Decomposition Analysis of Regularising Flows

 such that $\xi(\cdot;\tilde y)$ is $N$ times continuously differentiable for every $\tilde y$.

 The following proposition provides an existence and uniqueness of the solution of flows of higher order.
-In case that the coefficients $a_k \in C^\infty([0,\infty);\R)$ the result can also be derived simpler from an abstract Picard--Lindelöf theorem, see, for example, \cite[Section II.2.1]{Kre72}.
-However, in our case $a_k$ might also have a singularity at the origin, and the proof gets more involved.
+In case that the coefficients $a_k$ are in $C^\infty([0,\infty);\R)$ the result can also be derived simpler from an abstract Picard--Lindelöf theorem, see, for example, \cite[Section II.2.1]{Kre72}.
+However, in our case $a_k$ might also have a singularity at the origin, such as in \autoref{eqODEVanishingViscosity}, and the proof gets more involved.

 \begin{proposition} Let $N\in\N$ and $\tilde y\in \mathcal Y$ be arbitrary, and let $A\mapsto\mathbf E_A$ denote the spectral measure of the operator~$L^*L$.

 Assume that the initial value problem